 St Luke is the author not only of a gospel story about Jesus but also the book of Acts, which describes the growth of the Christian Church in the first century.
 According to the New Testament, he was a doctor (Colossians 4:14), who accompanied St Paul on some of his missionary journeys.
 Luke gives us an eyewitness account of Paul's adventures and in particular of the shipwreck that they experienced on their way to Rome.
-Luke writes his history of the life of Jesus and the Church to explain what happened to a Greek-speaking audience.
-His writing shows a particular concern for the status of women, the poor and outsiders in society.
-He is keen to demonstrate that the good news about Jesus is for everyone.
-It seems very likely that in his careful research Luke spent time with Mary the mother of Jesus who gave him information for the Christmas story recorded in the opening chapters of his gospel.
+Luke writes his history of the life of Jesus and the Church to explain what happened, for a Greek-speaking audience.
+His writing shows a particular concern for the status of women, the poor and outsiders in society, and he is keen to demonstrate that the good news about Jesus is for everyone.
+It seems very likely that Luke spent time with Mary the mother of Jesus, who gave him information for the Christmas story recorded in the opening chapters of his gospel.
 The following outline is for a collective worship focus on Luke the doctor with a link to one of the stories of Jesus only found in Luke's gospel.

 You will find the following Barnabas in Schools book very useful: Stories of Everyday Saints by Veronica Heley.

 You will also need to rehearse a small group of children to mime various jobs and in particular the work of a doctor.
 Other children can be involved in helping to act out the Bible story.

 1. I wonder how good you are at recognising jobs from mime.
 What jobs do you think are being mimed by the children I have asked to help me?

 Play a mime game, either by having different jobs mimed and ending up with a mime for a doctor or alternatively having several different mimes of a doctor's job - for example, using a stethoscope, testing reflexes, taking blood pressure, looking into ears and throats, tapping chest and back, feeling glands.